 Main Street U.S.A. and Town Square

-- Jack Skellington as Sandy Claws and Sally¹ - inside Town Square Theater.
-People start lining up as early as 2:00.
-Jack and Sally start meeting at 4:30.
+- Sally and Jack Skellington as Sandy Claws¹ – inside Town Square Theater.
+People start lining up as early as 4:00.
+Jack and Sally start meeting as early as 4:00.
 Last hour of the party will usually give you the shortest waits.

 - Mickey Mouse¹ – inside Town Square Theater

-- Big Al, Liverlips, Shaker and Wendell (Country Bears)¹ – near Country Bear Jamoboree
+- Big Al, Liverlips, Shaker and Wendell (Country Bears)¹ – near Country Bear Jamboree

 Many Magic Kingdom attractions will be open